QubesOS/qubes-doc/user/security-in-qubes/device-handling-security.rst

 If your keyboard is also connected to a USB qube, things are much harder.
 Locking the screen (with a traditional password) does not solve the problem, because the USB qube can simply sniff this password and later easily unlock the screen.
 One possibility is to set up the screen locker to require an additional step to unlock (i.e., two-factor authentication).
 One way to achieve this is to use a :doc:`YubiKey </user/security-in-qubes/mfa>`, or some other hardware token, or even to manually enter a one-time password.

-Support for `two factor authentication <https://www.qubes-os.org/news/2018/09/11/qubes-u2f-proxy/>`__ was recently added, though there are `issues <https://github.com/QubesOS/qubes-issues/issues/4661>`__.
+Support for :website:`two factor authentication <news/2018/09/11/qubes-u2f-proxy/>` was recently added, though there are :issue:`issues <4661>`.